White Coats Delivered to 124 TTUHSC Medical Students – NBC Los Angeles

 Music school also helped Black learn to perform under pressure.
 It is a challenge that she will experience during exams and, later, practicing medicine.

 “Music requires you to filter out all the external noise and get past the internal noise, like self-doubt,” Black said.
-“It’s about acknowledging that you’re the one onstage, or in my case now, enrolled in medical school.
+“It’s regarding acknowledging that you’re the one onstage, or in my case now, enrolled in medical school.
 I’m here for a reason, and I deserve to be here.”

 Foster School of Medicine has a Spanish medical requirement that helps students provide culturally competent care during medical school and throughout their careers.
 It was one of the first medical schools in the United States to integrate medical Spanish into its curriculum.